 - 1. If a OneShotTimer is set on a Clock that experiences a reverse discontinuity and that timer has already fired, but the reverse discontinuity would cause its expiry time to occur again, it will not fire again. - 2.
-If a PeriodicTimer is set on a Clock that experiences a reverse discontinuity and that timer has already fired for time T, but the reverse discontinuity would cause time T to occur again, it will not fire again.
-This may mean that the elapsed wall clock time between two firings of the PeriodicTimer exceeds the period without the release of an associated miss handler or other detection. - 3.
-If a Timer is set on a Clock that experiences a reverse discontinuity while that timer is scheduled for release at time T, but the reverse discontinuity causes time T to be "pushed back" with respect to wall clock time, the Timer will not fire until time T is reached on the clock and the elapsed wall clock time to T will be of longer duration than it was when the timer was set.
+If a PeriodicTimer is set on a Clock that experiences a reverse discontinuity and that timer has already fired for time T, but the reverse discontinuity would cause time T to occur again, the handler for time T will not be released again.
+This may mean that the elapsed wall clock time between two firings of the PeriodicTimer exceeds the period without the release of an associated miss handler or other detection.